networkservicemesh/cmd-template/PATTERN.md

 1. Go - to build
 2. Spire - needed to test
-3. Dlv - neede to debug
+3. Dlv - needed to debug

    and then
 4. Build